-- Providing all hardware and software needed for employees. - Provide competitive wages to attract talented applicants while not burdening the taxpayer with additional costs. - Reducing the County property tax rate while providing the same level of exemplary services to our citizens. - Funding education requests and debt service. - Public Safety increased full-time employees to meet the demand of a growing County. - Provide all needed staff and equipment to Health and Human Services. - Medicaid expansion requirements for personnel and office space.
+- Employee retention and dealing with upcoming retirements. - Providing all hardware and software needed for employees. - Provide competitive wages to attract talented applicants while not burdening the taxpayer with additional costs. - Reducing the County property tax rate while providing the same level of exemplary services to our citizens. - Funding education requests and debt service. - Public Safety increased full-time employees to meet the demand of a growing County. - Provide all needed staff and equipment to Health and Human Services. - Water and sewer capacity and infrastructure costs.